awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 This example defines one custom rule and a default rule\.
 The custom rule applies a five\-percent sampling rate with no minimum number of requests to trace for paths under `/api/move/`\.
 The default rule traces the first request each second and 10 percent of additional requests\.

-The SDK applies custom rules in the order in which they are defined\.
-If a request matches multiple custom rules, the SDK applies only the first rule\.
+The disadvantage of defining rules locally is that the fixed target is applied by each instance of the recorder independently, instead of being managed by the X\-Ray service\.
+As you deploy more hosts, the fixed rate is multiplied, making it harder to control the amount of data recorded\.

 On Lambda, you cannot modify the sampling rate\.
 If your function is called by an instrumented service, calls generated requests that were sampled by that service will be recorded by Lambda\.
 If active tracing is enabled and no tracing header is present, Lambda makes the sampling decision\.

-Tell the X\-Ray SDK for \.NET to load sampling rules from a file with the `SamplingRuleManifest` setting\.
+To configure backup rules, tell the X\-Ray SDK for \.NET to load sampling rules from a file with the `SamplingRuleManifest` setting\.

-**Example Web\.config \- Sampling Rules**
+**Example \.NET Web\.config \- Sampling Rules**

 ```
 <configuration>